debdeb18/compareit-frontend-react/README.md

 ## Description Detail

-file structure could be seen from `folder structure.txt` file and `package.json` contain dependencies details
+file structure could be seen from `folder structure.txt` file and the `package.json` file contain dependencies details

 There are a total of 5 pages:
 1. Home - `Home.js`